Laxmannegi/C-I/README.md

 - Dynamic Array

-What are these collections see, first thing what the collection means the first important point to understand it's a dynamic Array.
-What is this Dynamic Array. if you just came across the Arrays in any of the language like C or C++ or in C-sharp language you'll understand about this Array are fixed length What's it once an array is declared we can never change the size of an array
+What is this Dynamic Array.
+if you just came across the Arrays in any of the language like C or C++ or in C-sharp language you'll understand about this Array are fixed length What's it once an array is declared we can never change the size of an array.

 int[] arr = new int[10];

 suppose, if you want to increase the size of array you have two option
 1. you required to manually create a new array and to copy the values

 int[] arr = new int[15];

 2. Array class so in the System namespace there is a class called array this array class provides as a method called as Resize.
 By calling this resize method also we can resize an array so it is possible to resize by calling the resize method open but remember even through there is a method called resize to research an array what is does internally it will destory the old array and it creates a new array.

 Array.Resize();